call518/OpenStack-on-Kubernetes/README.md

 ## System Env. & Arch.

-** PHYSICAL MACHINES ENVIRONMENT IS RECOMMENDED.**
+** IF MULTIPLE COMPONENT PROVISIONING IS NEEDED, THEN PHYSICAL MACHINES ENVIRONMENT IS RECOMMENDED.**
 (Note) VM Env is so slow, and sometimes NFS I/O hang and failed.
+So if tutorial is in VM, I recommended running one replica=1.

 ### System Diagram